gogamid/nvim/README.md

-# 💤 LazyVim
+# 💤 My Neovim config using Lazy

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+## Features

+- syntax highlighting
+- completions using LSP and snippets
+- LSP actions go to def, go to ref, rename etc
+- other small things that makes neovim enjoyable <3